 Managers also need to ask the right questions to best draw out the individual’s skills and capabilities.
 For example, EY took the surprise element out of their interview process — if the candidate is not applying for a job that requires them to think fast on their feet, then there’s no need to consider that in the interview.

-As well, it’s important to remember that resumes don’t tell the full story.
+Also, it’s important to remember that resumes don’t tell the full story.
 Because so many neurodiverse individuals have struggled to find work that matches their abilities, they are often self-taught or possess transferrable skills.

 4. Be patient